 I’ll show you, step by step, how to book through the Chase travel site.
 But first, you’ll want to know what your Chase Ultimate Rewards points are worth.
 Their value fluctuates greatly depending on how you redeem them.

 The Chase travel site is now powered by Expedia, so any hotel, flight or rental car you can book with Expedia should also be available through the Chase website.
 When you book through the Ultimate Rewards portal you have the option to pay for the purchase with your Chase points.
 The number of points you need will vary depending on two factors: The cost of the travel you’re booking and the specific Chase credit card you are using.

 If you have multiple Chase cards, it’s easy to transfer points between Chase cards or to a member of your household or to a joint business owner.
 So you should always be able to redeem for the highest value.

-In this first example, you would need to transfer 35,000 Chase points to IHG in order to book an award night at the Intercontinental Doha.
-Alternatively, you could book through the Chase portal and you’d only need 16,018 Chase points to pay for the exact same room.
-In this example, I’m using my Chase Sapphire Reserve® card, so I’m getting 1.5 cents per point, but even if you were only getting one cent per point you’d only need 24,027 points.
+In this first example, you would need to transfer 32,500 Chase points to IHG in order to book an award night at the Intercontinental Doha.
+Alternatively, you could book through the Chase portal and you’d only need 18,503 Chase points to pay for the exact same room.
+Using my Chase Sapphire Preferred card, I’d get 1.25 cents per point, meaning this room costs 14,803 points.

 It’s not always cheaper to book through the portal.
 A lot depends on the price of the accommodation and the award chart of the transfer partner.
 World of Hyatt has a very generous award chart, with the lowest-tier properties costing 5,000 points per night and the top tier maxing out at 40,000 points a night.
 The Park Hyatt Sydney is a Category 7 property and you would need to transfer 30,000 points to World of Hyatt in order to book an award night.
 If you paid for the same stay through the Chase travel portal you’d need close to double the points.